What is Stock Beta?

 - Var(Rm) refers to the Variance of market

-If we focus on the components that go into the calculation of Stock Beta, it would become much clearer that:
+If we focus on the components that go into the calculation of Stock Beta, it would become much more evident that:

 - It helps in assessing the direction of movement of the stock with reference to the direction of the movement of the market or the benchmark used for the comparison.